netique/buildr/README.md

 1. First, call `init()`, which initializes a special `Makefile` in project root with automatically discovered build scripts that share a common prefix and separator (“build” and "\_“, by default).
-    `Makefile` is a standard”recipe book" which tells sowftware how it should be compiled.
+    `Makefile` is a standard”recipe book" which tells the software how it should be compiled.
 It’s so general it can serve perfectly for our purposes.
-See the [documentation for GNU
-    Make](https://www.gnu.org/software/make/manual/html_node/) or read
+See the [documentation for GNU Make](https://www.gnu.org/software/make/manual/html_node/) or read
-    `vignette("getting_started")` vignette of `{buildr}`.
+    `vignette("know_your_buildr")` vignette of `{buildr}`.

 2. If you have only one build script, you may just proceed by calling `build()`.
 However, **the strength of `{buildr}` lies in the ease